What is the humanity gifts registry?

 What happens to my body after studies have been completed?

-Upon completion of studies, the remains will be cremated and the ashes interred in one of our established cemeteries located in Philadelphia, Hershey and Pittsburgh.
+Upon completion of studies, the remains will be cremated and the ashes interred in one of our established cemeteries located in Philadelphia, Hershey, Erie, Scranton and Pittsburgh (depending on where the donation occurs).
 If a family wishes to have the ashes returned for private burial, special arrangements can be made.
-The Registry office must have a written request from the next of kin at the time of death of the donor.
-A family should be aware it may take up to two years or longer before the ashes may be available.
+The Registry office must have a written request from the next of kin at the time shortly after the death of the donor.
+The family should be aware it may take up to two years or longer before the ashes may be available.

 Will my name be recorded at the registry’s gravesite?